-Eric Adams aide faces corruption charges amid New York City mayoral race
+Eric Adams aide faces bribery charges amid New York City mayoral race

 Adams under the spotlight

-Adams himself has come under scrutiny for bribery and campaign finance-related offenses.
+Adams himself has come under scrutiny for bribery and campaign finance-related offences.

 In September 2024, the US Department of Justice, under then-President Joe Biden, revealed a criminal indictment against the New York City mayor, making him the first sitting mayor of the city to face federal charges.